Quicr/quicr-arch-spec/moq-arch.md

 ## QuicR Game Moves Objects

-Some games send out a base set of state information then incremental deltas to it.
+Some games send out a base set of state information then incremental deltas to this.
 Each time a new base set is sent, a new group can be formed and each increment change as an Object in the group.
 When new players join, they can subscribe to sync up to the latest state by subscribing to the current group and the incremental changes that